Sagexd08/SoundScape-Ai/README.md

 ## 📌 Problem Statement

-**Problem Statement 12 – Revolutionize Audio Experiences with AI**
+**Problem Statement 1 – Weave AI Magic With Grok**

-Create innovative solutions that transform how we interact with and experience audio content through artificial intelligence.
+Build a creative and multimodal tool powered by Grok, leveraging its capabilities to create innovative solutions.

 ---

 ## 🎯 Objective

-SoundScape AI solves the problem of generic, static audio environments by creating personalized, adaptive soundscapes that respond to users' surroundings, activities, and emotional states in real-time.
+SoundScape AI transforms audio experiences by harnessing Grok's powerful AI capabilities to create personalized, adaptive soundscapes that respond to users' surroundings, activities, and emotional states in real-time.

 Our platform serves content creators, meditation practitioners, productivity enthusiasts, and anyone seeking immersive audio experiences.
-By combining multiple AI models (OpenAI, Grok, and Gemini), we deliver unparalleled audio environments that enhance focus, relaxation, creativity, and overall well-being.
+By placing Grok at the center of our multi-AI collaboration approach (alongside OpenAI and Gemini), we showcase Grok's ability to generate detailed audio prompts, analyze audio content, and enhance creative elements in soundscape generation.

 ---

 ## 🧠 Team & Approach

 ### Team Name:
-`SoundWave Innovators`
+`Team DevOPs`

 ### Team Members:
-- Sohom Chatterjee ([GitHub](https://github.com/Sagexd08) / Lead Developer)
+- Sohom Chatterjee ([GitHub](https://github.com/Sagexd08) / Team Leader)
-- Aryan Sharma (UI/UX Designer)
+- Rajshree Talukdar (Frontend Developer)
-- Priya Patel (AI Integration Specialist)
+- Saikat Maji (Backend Developer)
-- Rahul Mehta (Backend Developer)
+- Eshani Paul (AI Integration Specialist)

 ### Our Approach:
 - We chose this problem because audio experiences remain largely static despite advances in AI, presenting an opportunity to create truly adaptive environments.
 - Key challenges we addressed include integrating multiple AI models for enhanced creativity, implementing real-time adaptation to user context, and creating an intuitive interface for audio customization.
 - Our breakthrough came when we developed a collaborative AI approach that combines the strengths of different models (Grok for detailed prompts, Gemini for creative enhancement, and OpenAI for high-quality synthesis).